Skip to main content

 Front-Load Primary Keywords

 Place your most important keyword at the beginning of the title tag, especially for category and product pages.
-This signals relevance to both search engines and shoppers scanning results.
+This helps signal relevance to both search engines and shoppers scanning results.

 Use Smart Modifiers

-Add contextual modifiers like the current year, price signals such as "from $29," or product counts like "50+ styles."
-These details differentiate your listing and improve click-through rates.
+Add contextual modifiers like the current year (keeping it updated), price signals such as "from $29," or product counts like "50+ styles."
+These details can differentiate your listing and help improve click-through rates, though results vary by niche and SERP context.

 Match Search Intent